arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/property-testing/2023-08-10-property-testing.md

 ```

 Basically, the same test, without the specific value for `Product`.
+This does nothing to "capture the essence of requirement", though.

 As a second case, here's a xUnit Theory for the Fizz Buzz Kata: